 For the cake:

-- Position your oven rack in the middle and preheat oven to 350°F. Prepare three 6 inch cake pans by lining the bottoms with parchment paper and coating with pan spray.
+- Position your oven rack in the middle and preheat the oven to 350°F. Prepare three 6 inch cake pans by lining the bottoms with parchment paper and coating them with pan spray.

 - Sift together the flour, baking powder, baking soda, salt, and spices into a large bowl and set aside.